blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 Students learn two new commands and how to code using advanced planning.

 **Lesson 4.** Increasingly complex programs <br>
-Students learn one more command, jump up, and use the commands they know to solve increasingly complex problems.
+Students learn one more command, jump, and use the commands they know to solve increasingly complex problems.

 </div>
 <div class="col-sm-4 left">